Lamden/lamden-unity-csharp/README.md

 ## Installation

-1. Download the package from [HERE](https://github.com/Lamden/lamden-Csharp/releases)
+1. Download the package 'Lamden-Unity.unitypackage' from [HERE](https://github.com/Lamden/lamden-Csharp/releases)
 1. In your Unity project select 'Assets > Import Package > Custom Package'
-1. Select the downloaded package
+1. Select the downloaded package 'Lamden-Unity.unitypackage'
 1. Ensure all items are selected and choose 'Import'

 ## How to Use